toonnix-github/DanHarem/userstory.md

 ### User Story 30 Notes
 The town now spawns three NPCs at random locations.
 Each NPC wanders around the map at its own speed and shows a short text bubble above its head when the hero approaches.
 Players can still press **E** or click an NPC to bring up a larger dialogue box.
 NPCs respawn whenever the player returns to town.

+### User Story 31a Notes
+Companion data uses a simple schema:
+`{ id, name, job, level, stats: { hp, attack, defense, speed } }`.
+All owned companions are stored in an array saved to `localStorage` under `companionInventory` with an incremental `companionIdCounter` for unique IDs.
+The `companion.js` module exposes `addCompanion`, `removeCompanion`, and `getInventory` helpers.
+On page load it restores saved companions and populates the new `#companion-inventory` list so the roster persists across sessions.
+Unit tests cover inventory operations, DOM updates, and persistence.